 That’s what I love the most about her.
-She was a complete mess at times, but she knew Him intimately, and she allowed Him to know her.
+She was a complete mess at times, but she knew Him intimately, and she allowed Him to know her as well.
 She was freely intimate with Him as her God, as her teacher, as her closest friend.

-If I could clutch Jesus, cry at His feet, be my completely broken self with Him at every moment – while completely allowing Him to make me new as I reveal myself, what would my life be?
+If I could clutch Jesus, cry at His feet, be my completely broken self with Him at every moment – while completely allowing Him to make me new, what would my life be?
 What would my life be if at each moment that I recognized Him, I could shout,

 Lord, let me be her.
 Let me lay all my worries at your feet, and all my love.
 Be my rabboni.
 Let me learn from You, as I learn to walk with You at every moment./

-Not only do I seek to lay it all down, but I seek to have Mary Magdalene’s courage as well.
-She then became the first evangelist, seeing Him risen – and then carrying the news.
-She was the first to go out and she was to make it stick.
+As I seek to lay it all down, I seek to have Mary Magdalene’s courage as well.
+After her encounters with Jesus, she became the first evangelist, seeing Him risen – and then carrying the news.
+She was the first to go out and she had to make it stick.

 Lord, let us make it sick as we invite UO into a growing relationship with You.
 Mary Magdalene, pray for us.